YiLu0259/Yi-Lu-academic/content/teaching/teaching.md

 Student feedback gallery?

 ## Guest Lectures and Workshops
+### Cognitive Aging for COGST 1101

+### Essentials of Teaching Institutes

+### Teaching Portfolio Program

+# Mentoring
+At the Healthy Aging Lab, I mentor a group of 2-3 undergraduate research assistants.

-a graduate mentor in the [Graduate Students Mentoring Undergraduates program](https://oadi.cornell.edu/signature-programs/graduate-students-mentoring-undergraduates) at Cornell, and a mentor for Extended Project Qualification in Beijing, China, assisting high school students with their first social science projects.
+I also served as a graduate mentor in the [Graduate Students Mentoring Undergraduates program](https://oadi.cornell.edu/signature-programs/graduate-students-mentoring-undergraduates) at Cornell, and a mentor for the Extended Project Qualification in Beijing, China, assisting high school students with their first social science projects.